 Once I have a partner that refers work to me regularly, I make sure to show them my continued appreciation.
-I provide a portion of the revenue from the referred client if the partner is able to receive that (accounting firms, banks, and attorneys do not).
+I provide a portion of the revenue from the referred client if the partner can receive that.
+Accounting firms, banks, and attorneys do not receive incentives.
 If I can’t share revenue, I’ll send a handwritten card or a small gift.
-And each year at the holidays, I send out a small gift to all my referral partners to let them know how much I value our relationship.
+And each year during the holidays, I send out a small gift to all my referral partners.
+I send it to let them know how much I value our relationship.

 Getting Client Referrals

 Client referrals are more often the result of providing excellent service to clients than about building specific relationships.
 My clients are all busy people who are focused on running their businesses – and on building their own referral networks.
 So I don’t spend a lot of time trying to cultivate separate referral partnerships with them.

 But I do let them know that I appreciate referrals.
 Once a year, I send a direct message to all my LinkedIn contacts.
 Many of whom are current or former clients.
 I ask them whether there’s a service or product I could offer that would help them, or whether they know of a business owner who could benefit from my services.
 I find that LinkedIn works well for this because the question is less likely to get lost in an overflowing email inbox.